-Our signature residency program is a 7 week program, with *the option of renting studios the week before and two weeks after for a nominal fee to ensure an extensive total 9 week season at Chautauqua Institution.
+*Accepted applicants who would like to take full advantage of Chautauqua Institution’s 9 week calendar now have that opportunity.
+For the first time, we are offering the option of renting studios the week before (June 18 – 25, 2022) and two weeks after (August 13 – 26, 2022) the residency program for a nominal fee to ensure an extensive total 9 week season at Chautauqua Institution.

 What are the dates of the program?

 June 26–August 12, 2022.
 The program starts on Sunday, June 26 at 10 a.m. and we require you to arrive either Friday, June 24 or Saturday, June 25 to be sure you’re somewhat settled before we start.
 In addition, for the first time, we will offer advanced use of our studios the week before (starting June 18) for only $100 in addition to free housing.
 There will be an option on the application if you wish to take advantage of this.
 You may also stay two more weeks with the option of discounted housing (unfortunately, we cannot provide housing for free after August 12) and $100 per week for studios through August 27.

 Am I eligible to apply to the Chautauqua School of Art (SOA) residency program?

 If you are 21 years of age or older, you are eligible to apply.
 No college experience necessary.
 If you are a SOA alumnus from 2019 to present, please wait 3 years to apply again.
 If you are creative and want to spend 7 weeks with us, apply!